dataplat/dbatools/readme.md

 # dbatools

 dbatools is sort of like a command-line SQL Server Management Studio.
-The project initially started out as Start-SqlMigration.ps1, but has now grown into a collection of over 3000 commands that help automate SQL Server tasks and encourage best practices.
+The project initially started out as Start-SqlMigration.ps1, but has now grown into a collection of [over 300 commands](https://dbatools.io/commands) that help automate SQL Server tasks and encourage best practices.

 ![dbatools logo](https://blog.netnerds.net/wp-content/uploads/2016/05/dbatools.png)